codecole/codecole/README.md

 ### Hi folks 👋 Cole E. Solomon here

-A User Xperience Engineer showing versatility as an Interaction designer and a developer
+A User Xperience Engineer showing versatility as an AR designer and a developer

 SKILLS: [Js.
 Flutter.
-Python.
+AR.
 Ixd.
-UI]
+UX]

 - 🌱 I’m currently learning Extended Reality
 - 👯 I’m looking to collaborate on projects with ginger